bbrotsos/json_to_markdown/Readme_Data_Interoperability.md

   </tr>
   <tr>
     <td><a href='data_elements/ClassificationScheme.md' title='Classification Scheme Details'>Classification Scheme</a></td>
-    <td>Descriptive information for an arrangement or division of objects (3.2.87) into groups based on criteria such as characteristics (3.2.14), which the objects have in common</td>
+    <td>Descriptive information for an arrangement or division of objects (3.2.87) into groups based on criteria such as characteristics (3.2.14), which the objects have in common.
+A classification scheme may be a taxonomy, a network, an ontology, or any other terminological system.
+The classification may also be just a list of controlled vocabulary of property words (or terms).
+The list might be taken from the 'leaf level' of a taxonomy.</td>
     <td>ISO</td>
   </tr>
   <tr>